 There are many types and classifications of coping mechanisms.
-Some are problem-focused, which means they aim to resolve or change the difficult situation to make it easier to manage.
-Others are emotion-focused, which mean they target the emotions linked to the situation instead of changing the situation itself.
+Some focus on problems.
+This means they aim to resolve or change the difficult situation to make it easier to manage.
+Others are emotion-focused. they target the emotions linked to the situation instead of changing the situation itself.

 We can also categorize coping mechanisms as active or avoidant.
 With active coping mechanisms, you take steps to resolve the problem or reduce the associated stress.
 With avoidant coping mechanisms, you try to avoid or ignore the situation.